Jaw Sliding Speech Therapy: Helpful Ark Therapeutic Tools

 After borrowing Katy and the Big Snow, I crafted a vocabulary lesson plan, prompted by a comment on this post.
 Follow this link for complete details.

-One vocabulary area that seems to challenge many is: providing two or more different definitions for multiple meaning words.
+One vocabulary area that seems to challenge many is: providing two or more different definitions for words that have multiple meanings.
 Targeting multiple meaning words over a few weeks isn’t enough; I’ll focus on them throughout the school year for measurable gains.
 So, I developed word banks for monthly calendars based on a seasonal activity, event, or category.
 I found that asking students to provide a definition relative to the theme was very helpful.

 Lesson Plan